intel/he-toolkit/docker/README.md

   users to query on a database of the 50 U.S. States while controlling (optionally) the crypto-parameters used.
 When prompted, enter a State and, if present, the corresponding City will be decoded and printed.
-- ***run_micro_kernels_palisade.sh***: This will run many HE micro kernels using PALISADE that span a wide range of schemes and display different parts of the HE pipeline from encoding to encryption and beyond.
-The script will display Wall time, CPU time, and the number of iterations that were run.
-- ***run_micro_kernels_seal.sh***: This will run many HE micro kernels using SEAL that span a wide range of schemes and display different parts of the HE pipeline from encoding to encryption and beyond.
 - ***run_sample_kernels_palisade.sh***: This will run several HE sample kernels in PALISADE including Matrix Multiplication and Logistic Regression.
 - ***run_sample_kernels_seal.sh***: This will run several HE sample kernels in